 All officially recognized University organizations should use these templates in the creation of their web sites to ensure a consistent, and professional visual identity.
-The consistent use of these templates also increases site usability while minizing visitor confusion and/or frustration due to constantly changing page elements.
+The consistent use of these templates also increases site usability while minimizing visitor confusion and/or frustration due to constantly changing page elements.

 The templates have been designed with a number of variations to enable more choices for display of content, while maintaining the consistency needed to create a unified digital identity.

-Schools and academic deparments/programs, such as Business School, School of Education, Art program, biology, computer science, etc., may have their own template, but it still must retain most common branding elements (as defined in this Style Guide).
+Schools and academic departments/programs, such as Business School, School of Education, Art program, biology, computer science, etc., may have their own template, but it still must retain most common branding elements (as defined in this Style Guide).

 Exceptions to template usage as indicated here must be approved by the Vice President of Technology & Communication prior to implementation.

 The design of a Web page should facilitate graceful resizing of layout, navigation, and content when a visitor resizes their browser window.